 Most of us have a good idea of what a healthy diet is.
-We may be short on a few particulars, but in general, we know that eating fruits and vegetables are good for us, along with certain dairy, fish and meats.
+We may be short on a few particulars, but in general, we know what it means to eat healthy.
+Eating fruits and vegetables are good for us, along with certain dairy, fish and meats.
 Conversely we know that processed and packaged foods are not so great, and their intake should be limited.

-Despite this knowledge, adherence to a healthy diet is hard and many people fall short of eating healthy foods.
-For example, in the US, 12% of adults meet the recommended amounts of daily fruit and vegetables, while 30% of Canadians do (this large difference may be due to variations in country-specific guidelines, which are generally around 5 to 10 servings per day).
+Despite this knowledge, adherence to a healthy diet is hard.
+Many people fall short of eating healthy foods.
+For example, in the US, only 12% of adults eat enough fruit and vegetables, while 30% of Canadians do.

-It’s not that people don’t want to eat healthy, people do want to eat healthier, or at least recognize they could eat better.
+It’s not that people don’t want to eat healthy.
+People do want to eat healthier, or at least recognize they could eat better.
 It’s no different from the person who wants to exercise and doesn’t, or the smoker who knows that smoking is bad for him/her.
 So for most of us, the knowledge, or the what of a diet is not the problem.
 It’s more of the how; How do I get my fruits and vegetables servings each day?
 How can I purchase healthy foods?
 One survey reported that people found it easier to do their taxes than eat healthy.
-Knowing how hard taxes are (I pay an accountant to do mine), this is a disheartening barrier.
+Knowing how hard taxes are (I pay an accountant to do mine), this is disheartening.

 So why is it that people don’t eat as healthy as they want to?
 A lot of it has to do with the challenges of making a change, which I explored more deeply in previous blogs.
 Change is hard and there is a fear of the unknown and a fear of failure.
 But this just covers one aspect of change when it comes to eating differently.
 While individual responsibility has a key role, unless we can grow all of the food we need ourselves in our own backyard, our access to food depends on a lot of circumstances beyond our control.